Menu

 Jesus of Nazareth, King of the Jews

 An incredibly rich and comprehensive reconstruction of the life of Jesus during Roman rule.
-An absolute must read!
 She is a courageous scholar, to such extent that she even chooses to refute her own conclusions from previous writings of hers.

 Bart Ehrman